mmvest/force_flush/README.md

     outs, errs = proc.communicate()
     print(outs) # Will print nothing!
 ```
-If we use this script to run the executable compiled from our [test_program.c](force_flush\resources\test_program.c), you will notice that the application does not return anything inside of the `outs` parameter returned by `proc.communicate()` inside of the `except` statement.
-So lets add the force_flush module to it!
+If we use this script to run the executable compiled from our [test_program.c](force_flush\resources\test_program.c), you will notice that when the TimeoutExpired exception is raised and the `proc.communicate()` call completes, the `outs` variable will be empty!
+So lets see what happens when we add the force_flush module to it!
 ```py
 ...
 from force_flush.flush_types import fflush_stdout